upenn-embedded/final-project-s25-t-t-slots-sense-the-win/docs/README.md

 HRS Validation

 - [ ] Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-- [ ] Validate at least two software requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).
+- [ ] Validate at least two hardware requirements, showing how you tested and your proof of work (videos, images, logic analyzer/oscilloscope captures, etc.).

 Conclusion